28left/descriptive_set_theory/_build/site/public/ordinals-8ee4ca0b18a4b1cf67759e29aec06539.md

 Prove [](#pro-ordinal-linear-order).
 ```

-If we write out the formulas in full, we see the characterization given in @pro-ordinal-linear-order is much simpler than the original one.
-Most notably, in @pro-ordinal-linear-order we only use only **bounded quantifiers** (of the form $\forall y \in a$), whereas in the original form we have to quantify over arbitrary subsets of $a$.
+If we write out the formulas in full, we see  is much simpler than the original one.
+Most notably, in {prf:ref}`def-ordinal` we only use only **bounded quantifiers** (of the form $\forall y \in a$), whereas in the original form we have to quantify over arbitrary subsets of $a$.
 This is an important difference whose impact will become clear later on.

 We can now develop the theory of ordinals based on this definition.